 A name association would bring in Garland Briggs, through Judy Garland, and Judy Garland was once mentioned by him in a disoriented state, as if he had seen her in one of his otherworldly adventures.
 There then also enters the mystery of the monkey behind a mask whispering "Judy" in an above-the-convenience-store scene.
 It's really too much to get into...

 Coincidentally, when Jeffries walks down the hall through Cooper, he has just gotten off an elevator that show they are on the 7th floor.
-Jeffries supposed appearance in this scene is in room #6 at the motel and Mr. C then goes to room #7.
+The phone call to the supposed "nowhere" Jeffries in this scene is in room #6 at the motel and Mr. C then goes to room #7.

-Main take aways are that (1) Phillip Jeffries has entered the story again with Mr. C believing they have been in contact (2) that Mr. C wants something that looks like a black blob with ears (3) that Mr. C and Ray and Darya have been in Buckhorn (we have assumed their location was in Buckhorn but it was never explicitly stated, they may have been over the state line in Wyoming), and (4) Mr. C seems typically to be sexually involved with women who work with him and are already in a relationship.
+Main take aways are that (1) Phillip Jeffries has entered the story again with Ray believing he is in contact with Jeffries who has told him to kill Mr. C.; (2) Mr. C believes that he has been in contact with Jeffries which doesn't seem to be the case if we go by the voice, but that contact looks forward to being with BOB; (3) Mr. C wants something that looks like a black blob with ears; (4) Mr. C and Ray and Darya have been in Buckhorn (we have assumed their location was in Buckhorn but it was never explicitly stated, they may have been over the state line in Wyoming); (5) Mr. C seems typically to be sexually involved with women who work with him and are already in a relationship.
 It would seem a contrast is being marked between him and Ben Horne who now doesn't pursue a relationship with Beverly because she is married.
 I don't know why such a contrast would be drawn but it seems to be there.